 The Peace Museum’s unique exhibitions explore peace history as well as contemporary issues, local heritage, peacemakers' stories and the ways in which people have worked to make the world a better place to live.

-Our galleries are currently closed to the public as we prepare to move premises, but you can still learn more about our galleries, and view our current digital exhibitions below.
+Our galleries are currently closed to the public as we prepare to move premises, but you can still learn more about our galleries, and view our current digital and pop-up exhibitions below.

 Our Digital Exhibitions